 4. Add Audio Effects to Return Tracks and use the Track Sends.

-6. Check that you have the Chop + Swing Pack in your Browser – we’ll need it for next session.
-This video explains how to install Packs:
+7. Check that you have the Chop + Swing Pack in your Browser – we’ll need it for next session.
+The video above explains how to install Packs.